skfolio.model_selection.MultipleRandomizedCV#

 Multiple Randomized Cross-Validation.

-Based on the “Multiple Randomized Backtests” methodology of Palomar [1], this cross-validation strategy performs a Monte Carlo-style evaluation by repeatedly sampling distinct asset subsets (without replacement) and contiguous time windows, then applying an inner walk-forward split to each subsample, capturing both temporal and cross-sectional variability in performance.
+Based on the “Multiple Randomized Backtests” methodology of Palomar [1], this cross-validation strategy performs a resampling-based evaluation by repeatedly sampling distinct asset subsets (without replacement) and contiguous time windows, then applying an inner walk-forward split to each subsample, capturing both temporal and cross-sectional variability in performance.

 On each of the n_subsamples iterations, the following actions are performed: